jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

 refactor: make it better
 #################################################################################

 * I can also use negative numbers.
-The last item has an index of ``-1`` and the first item has an index of negative the length of the list_
+The last item has an index of ``-1`` and the first item has an index of negative the length of the :py:class:`list`

   .. code-block:: python